WaleedElginady/aws-bootcamp-cruddur-2023/journal/week1.md

 ![more detailes about vulnerabilities ](assets/synk%20report%20detailes%20of%20vulnerabilities.jpg)
 - introduced to aws secret manager to save and manage passwords and credentials
 - introduced to amazon inspector and its under hood engine clair for container image security analysis
-## Create the notification feature
+## Create the notification feature at backend
 - watched  and walked through with Week 1 - Create the notification feature (Backend and Front)
 - and I followed the steps and we forget to install npm as well :D and we composed down to install befor compose up again
 - finally managed to get in to cruddur and make account